rodmachen/snippets/git/transfer-repo-to-new-org.md

 4. Read the warnings and enter the repository name to confirm that you've done so.
 5. Type the name of the new owner and click **I understand, transfer this repo**.

-Caveat: You must have admin (or owner) right on both the sending and receiving orgs.
+Caveat: You must have admin (or owner) rights on both the sending and receiving orgs.
 This only makes sense to protect repos from being unduly moved.

 ### Backstory